ai4nucleome/NyxBind/README.md

 # NyxBind🧬

 NyxBind is a high-performance pre-trained model for transcription factor binding site (TFBS) prediction.
-It is built upon DNABERT2 with additional contrastive learning to enhance sequence representation for regulatory genomics.
+It is built upon a pretrain genome foundation model with additional contrastive learning to enhance sequence representation for regulatory genomics.

 ## Model Architecture